 With his flooring days now behind him, Monkman is studying at the University of Winnipeg, with plans to earn an M.A. at the University of Victoria’s renowned Indigenous governance program.
 “Last year, I never thought I was going to be able to go to university,” he says.
 “This year I think writing a book may be possible some day.”

-Monkman was among many in the city closely watching Mayor c’s two-hour press conference at City Hall last Friday.
+Monkman was among many in the city closely watching the mayor’s two-hour press conference at City Hall last Friday.
 It was called one year ago, to coincide with the anniversary of the Maclean’s article’s Jan.
 22 publication.
 But rather than pat himself on the back for the difficult work of the past 12 months, Bowman—who promised in vain he wouldn’t get emotional as he did last year, when he broke down—instead announced a redoubling of efforts toward “building bridges, strengthening relationships and embracing diversity.”

 Declaring 2016 the “Year of Reconciliation” for Winnipeg, he announced a host of new initiatives aimed at combatting racism, including mandatory training for all city staff on the impact of residential schools, a promise to visit every Winnipeg high school to address diversity, and a program to foster public engagement in reconciliation.
 It is a kind of commitment to the issue of racism never before seen by a civic leader in Winnipeg, and one that civic leaders say has propelled Winnipeg to the forefront of the issue in Canada, as other cities begin the tough work of reconciliation.